-What is being Monitored Who will carry out the Monitoring How often How Reviewed/ Where Reported to Roster KPI's Heads of Departments & Heads of Divisions Weekly Utilising weekly performance reports (generated from roster software where eRoster is used).
+What is being Monitored Who will carry out the Monitoring How often How Reviewed/ Where Reported to Roster KPI's Heads of Departments & Heads of Divisions Monthly in advance of roster approval and as part of roster review meetings.
+Utilising weekly performance reports (generated from roster software where eRoster is used).
 Reported to Roster Steering Group, and Board of Directors Shift fill rates Heads of Departments & Heads of Divisions Weekly Utilising weekly performance reports (generated from eRoster software where eRoster is used).
 Skills mix Heads of Departments & Heads of Divisions Weekly Utilising weekly performance reports (generated from eRoster software where eRoster is used).
-Suitability of shift patterns and associated roster rules Heads of Departments & Heads of Divisions Quarterly Utilising roster reports to analyse and match resource to demand